officiallysingh/spring-ai-rest-api-mcp-tools-demo/README.md

 > MCP server can be used by any MCP implementing AI client irrespective of language of implementation such as Java, Python and Type Script also.

 ### Testing MCP server with Claude Desktop
-You can test the MCP server using [Claude Desktop](https://claude.ai/download) by following these steps:
+You can test the MCP server using [Claude Desktop](https://claude.ai/download) by following these steps, for details refer to [MCP docs](https://modelcontextprotocol.io/quickstart/server#testing-your-server-with-claude-for-desktop).
 * Go to **Claude > Settings > Developer > Edit Config**.
 It will open `claude_desktop_config.json` configuration file.
 On macOS, it is located at `~/Library/Application Support/Claude/claude_desktop_config.json`.
 * Add the following configuration to the `claude_desktop_config.json` file:
 ```json